 6.01 Provider Cost and Quality.
-Contractor shall provide the Exchange with its plan, measures and process to provide Plan Enrollees with current cost and quality information for network providers, including at the individual physician and hospital level, using the most current nationally recognized or endorsed measures, including National Quality Forum (NQF), in accordance with the principles of the Patient Charter for Physician Performance Measurement.
-At a minimum, Contractor shall document its plans to make available to Plan Enrollees information provided for public use, as it becomes available, that reflects the CMS Hospital Compare Program and CMS Physician Quality Reporting System, or Health Resources and Services Administration (HRSA) Uniform Data System as appropriate.
+Contractor shall provide the Exchange with its plan, measures and process to provide Plan Enrollees with current cost and quality information for network providers.
 Contractor shall report how it is or intends to make provider specific cost and quality information available by region, and the processes by which it updates the information.
 Information delivered through Contractor's Provider performance programs should be meaningful to Plan Enrollees and reflect a diverse array of Provider clinical attributes and activities, including, but not be limited to: provider background; quality performance; patient experience; volume; efficiency; price of services; and should be integrated and accessible through one forum providing Plan enrollees with a comprehensive view.

 6.02 Enrollee Cost Transparency.
 The Exchange and Contractor acknowledge and agree that information relating to the cost of procedures and services is important to enrollees, the Exchange, the Contractor and providers.
-The Exchange also understands that Contractor negotiates Agreements with providers, including physicians, hospitals, physician groups and other clinical providers, which may or may not result in varied provider reimbursement levels for identical services and or procedures.
-In the event that Contractor's provider contracts do result in different provider reimbursement levels that have an impact on Plan Enrollee out of pocket costs within a specific region, as defined by paid claims for like CPT, ICD9/10 and DRG based services: (1) Contractor agrees to provide the Exchange with its plan, measures and process to assist Plan Enrollees identify total cost and out-of-pocket cost information for the highest frequency and highest cost service(s) and or procedure(s); (2) when available, this pricing information shall be prominently displayed and made available to both Plan Enrollees and contracted Contractor providers if provide; and (3) this information shall be updated on at least an annual basis; provided however, if there is a contractual change that would change enrollee out-of-pocket costs by more than 10%, information must be updated within 30 days of the effective date of the new contract.
+The Exchange also understands that Contractor negotiates Agreements with providers, including dental practice groups and other clinical providers, which may result in varied provider reimbursement levels for identical services and or procedures.
+In the event that Contractor's provider contracts result in different provider reimbursement levels that have an impact on Plan Enrollee costs within a specific region, as defined by paid claims for CDT services.
+Contractor agrees to provide the Exchange with its plan, measures and process to assist Plan Enrollees in identifying total cost and out-of-pocket cost information for the highest frequency and highest cost service(s) and or procedure(s).
+When available, this pricing information shall be prominently displayed and made available to both Plan Enrollees and contracted Contractor providers if provided.
+This information shall be updated on at least an annual basis unless there is a contractual change that would change enrollee out-of-pocket costs by more than 10%.
+In that case, information must be updated within 30 days of the effective date of the new contract.

 6.03 Enrollee Benefit Information.
-Contractor shall provide Plan Enrollees with current information regarding annual out-of-pocket costs, status of deductible and total Covered Services received to date.
+Contractor shall provide Plan Enrollees with current information regarding annual out-of-pocket costs, status of deductible and total oral health care services received to date.